Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 8. Concrete Curing Conditions

-The soil support system consists of three layers under:
+The soil support system consists of three layers:

-SubgradeThis is the existing soil.
-The soil may have been improved by the addition of fresh soil.
+SubgradeThis is the existing soil, but may have been enhanced by adding fresh soil.
 The soil layer is compacted.

-BaseBase consists of layers of gravel and sand over the sub base.
+BaseThe base consists of layers of gravel and sand over the sub-base.
 This is smoothed out & compacted.

 • Distribute the load evenly over a large area